Alexia Fürnkranz-Prskawetz (Austrian Academy of Sciences, Vienna Institute of Demography)

 - the analysis of how changing life courses impact economic activity during the life-cycle as well as the timing and the circumstances surrounding retirement decisions.

 The acronym of the project, AGENTA, has a double reference.
-We will use the new method of National Transfer Accounts to analyse the economic consequences of population ageing.
-In addition, the output of the project will be strongly policy oriented, offering an AGENDA for preparing for old-age societies.
+We used the new method of National Transfer Accounts to analyse the economic consequences of population ageing.
+In addition, the output of the project was strongly policy oriented, offering an AGENDA for preparing for old-age societies.

-The collaborative research project was launched in January 2014 and will continue until December 2017.
+The collaborative research project was launched in January 2014 and finished in December 2017.